How to Address Corporate Political Spending

 Many progressive groups are calling for Congress to respond to Citizens United by passing the Fair Elections Now Act, which would provide Congressional candidates with the option to forgo large private campaign donations, and instead fund their campaigns using a combination of public money and small private donations.
 While the Court’s First Amendment analysis will prevent the Fair Elections Now Act from prohibiting corporate spending, it could give candidates the option to run a different kind of campaign—one that perhaps has a better chance of breaking through the noise of independent spending.

 Candidates that opt to take public financing and matching funds under the proposed new law could spend less time soliciting campaign contributions and more time soliciting votes.
 The Fair Elections Now Act might also give participating candidates a way to stand apart from the rest of the money-driven campaign system.

 None of these seven responses can entirely blunt the impact Citizens United will have on federal campaigns.
 But each has the potential to play a role in limiting harm from the decision.

 Alex DeMots is Legal Counsel at American Progress.
 Prior to joining American Progress, he served as counsel to Chairman Robert D. Lenhard at the Federal Election Commission.

 The positions of American Progress, and our policy experts, are independent, and the findings and conclusions presented are those of American Progress alone.
 A full list of supporters is available here.
 American Progress would like to acknowledge the many generous supporters who make our work possible.

-Senior Vice President; General Counsel
+Former Senior Vice President; General Counsel